SAP-samples/btp-azure-opensap/Week4/Unit1/README.md

 ![Subaccount details](./images/07-subaccountdetails.png)

-2.6 Select the new subaccount once the subaccount provisioning is sucessfully finished.
-(When the *Onboarding* text disappears from the subaccount tile)
+2.6 Select the new subaccount once the subaccount provisioning has finished sucessfully.
+(When the **Onboarding** text disappears from the subaccount tile)

 2.7 Navigate to **Entitlements** and select **Configure Entitlements**.